 San Francisco, California 94105

-- CREDO tracks, on a non-opt-out basis, information on which site pages are being visited and used.
+CREDO tracks, on a non-opt-out basis, information on which site pages are being visited and how they are being used.

-- "Cookies" are bits of information that are stored by your browser on your hard drive.
+"Cookies" are bits of information that are stored by your browser on your hard drive.
 This technology allows you to save your password so you don't have to re-enter it each time you visit our site, and remembers you when you take action on our site.
 CREDO uses "cookies" to identify return visitors and to control the serving of ads to you while you are online.
 You can turn off the “cookie” function through most standard browsers.
-CREDO also uses third-party service providers to serve ads on our behalf, which may also involve the use of a pixel tag (if you want more information, please click here).
 The app similarly collects bits of information to store on your device’s persistent storage so that the app can remember you.

-- CREDO retains customer name, address, phone number, email address, and product type information for historical purposes.
+CREDO retains customer name, address, phone number, email address, and product type information for historical purposes.
 CREDO stores individually-identifiable customer billing data for three years unless longer storage is needed for tax, business, accounting, or legal purposes.
 CREDO is committed to minimizing the data it collects and stores about how you use our telephone service.
-CREDO does not receive or store precise handset location information, handset IP addresses, or logs of websites visited by your phone in the course of providing telephone service.
+CREDO does not receive, store, or assign precise handset location information, handset IP addresses, or logs of websites visited by your phone in the course of providing telephone service.
 CREDO does not receive or store the content of customer communications sent using our services except customer communications directed to us for customer service purposes.

 INFORMATION SHARING AND DISCLOSURE

-- CREDO does not sell, trade or release your e-mail address to outside third parties unless they are named partners on a given project, the recipients of a petition or citizen action you have signed, or service partners subject to a non-disclosure agreement.
+CREDO does not sell, trade or release your e-mail address to outside third parties unless they are named partners on a given project, the recipients of a petition or citizen action you have signed, or service partners subject to a non-disclosure agreement.
 To contact us regarding NRS 603(a), Nevada's online privacy law, Nevada members may email us at [email protected].